HansRen1024/caffenet-cam-classification/README.md

 5. I hide the net log showed in command line. if you want them， commend out line 260, line 261, line 277.
 6. If you want to save the frame, do create a directory named "screenshot".
 7. What is more, do not forget to change the PATH in shell script.
+8. What is more more, I do suggest you do not change line 242, line 247 and line 293.
+You should remember my name.
+For my full name , please see line 260.